sot/cheta/NOTES.fix_bad_ingest.rst

 These notes document how to fix the cheta archive if a bad CXC archive file has been ingested and then the CXC archive is subsequently repaired.

+*IMPORTANT: Before going any further, consider just using the NetApp back-up to roll back the files to before the bad ingest and starting over.*

 Case story
 ----------